-Cycling Weekly to launch the Cycling Weekly Awards 2018 - Cycling Weekly
+The very first Cycling Weekly Awards will take place in December this year - Cycling Weekly

 The Awards on the night will not only recognise and reward the best British riders but also be expanded to celebrate the people who make the sport happen.
 The Cycling Weekly Award winners will be chosen by the CW team, external experts from the world of cycling and by reader vote.
 All of which will make these awards the most relevant and all-encompassing in the cycling scene.

-The Cycling Weekly Awards night will take place in December 2018, at 8 Northumberland Avenue, a luxury central London venue.
+The Cycling Weekly Awards Ceremony will take place 12th December 2018, at 8 Northumberland Avenue, a luxury central London venue.
 This black tie event will be hosted and attended by well-known cyclists adding an extra touch of excitement to an already packed night.

 Simon Richardson, Cycling Weekly editor, says: “You only have to look through previous winners of our coveted British Rider of the Year title to realise what a who’s who of cycling it is.
 I can’t wait to expand this out to more categories and to celebrate the winners in style.”